The Incredible Hulk (1978 TV series): Casting

 For the role of Dr. David Banner, Kenneth Johnson cast Bill Bixby—his first choice for the role.
-Jack Colvin was cast as "Jack McGee", the cynical tabloid newspaper reporter—modeled after the character of Javert in Les Misérables—who pursues the Hulk.
+Jack Colvin was cast as Jack McGee, the cynical tabloid newspaper reporter—modeled after the character of Javert in Les Misérables—who pursues the Hulk.
 Arnold Schwarzenegger auditioned for the role of the Hulk, but was rejected due to his inadequate height, according to Johnson in his commentary on The Incredible Hulk – Original Television Premiere DVD release.
 Actor Richard Kiel was hired for the role.
-During filming, however, Kenneth Johnson's own son pointed out that Kiel's tall-but-underdeveloped physique did not resemble the Hulk's at all.
+During filming, however, Kenneth Johnson's son pointed out that Kiel's underdeveloped physique did not resemble the Hulk's.
 Soon, Kiel was replaced with professional bodybuilder Lou Ferrigno, although a very brief shot of Kiel (as the Hulk) remains in the pilot.
 According to an interview with Kiel, who saw properly out of only one eye, he reacted badly to the contact lenses used for the role, and also found the green makeup difficult to remove, so he did not mind losing the part.

+The Incredible Hulk was unusual in that the two principal actors, Bixby and Ferrigno, almost never interacted, since they were playing two forms of the same character.
+According to Bixby, he and Ferrigno also made a point of not discussing their parts with each other or watching each other as they were filmed, since this made it more natural for them to act as though unaware of where they are or what their alter ego has done following a transformation.

 The opening narration was provided by actor Ted Cassidy, who also provided the Hulk's voice-overs (mainly growls and roars) during the first two seasons.
-Cassidy died during production of season two in January 1979.
+Cassidy died during the production of season two in January 1979.
 The Hulk's vocalizations for the remainder of the series were provided by actor Charles Napier, who also made two guest-starring appearances in the series.